usgs/shakemap/doc_source/manual4_0/sm4_references.rst

 Abrahamson, N.A. and W.J.
 Silva (2008).
 Summary of the Abrahamson & Silva NGA ground motion relations, *Earthquake Spectra* 24, 67-97.

 Abrahamson, N., G. Atkinson, D. Boore, Y. Bozorgnia, K. Campbell, B. Chiou, B., I.M.
 Idriss, W. Silva, and R. Youngs (2008).
 Comparisons of the NGA ground-motion relations, *Earthquake Spectra* 24(1), 45-66.
 \

 .. _abrahamson2014:

 Abrahamson, N.A., W.J.
 Silva, and R. Kamai (2014).
 Summary of the ASK14 Ground Motion Relation for Active Crustal Regions, *Earthquake Spectra* 30(3), 1025-1055.
+\

+.. _abrahamson2020:

+Abrahamson, N.A., S. Bhasin (2020).
+Conditional ground-motion model for peak ground velocity for active crustal regions, *PEER Report No. 2020/05*, Pacific Earthquake Engineering Research Center, University of California, Berkeley.

 Akkar, S. and J.J.
 Bommer (2010).
 Empirical equations for the prediction of PGA, PGV and spectral accelerations in Europe, the Mediterranean region and the Middle East, *Seis.
 Res.
 Lett.* 81(2), 195-